ajaarma/sv/README.md

 	N.B: For replicating the same for NGC-WGS-cohort, please use the analysis type: vcfanno_ngc

-	- Output: This command will generate the shell scripts in <resource-path>demo/examples/20211210/tmp_binaries/NA19240.vcfanno_demo.sh
+	- Output: This command will generate the shell scripts in <resource-path>demo/examples/20211210/tmp_binaries/NGC001_01.vcfanno_demo.sh
 	- One can launch the script their own preferred HPC scheduler such as SLURM/LSF/PBS by adding relevant memory and CPU configurations.
-	- With the provided demo 1000 genome trio data only the final merged annotated SVs of the proband can be obtained.
-The filtering pipeline has been tested and customized for NGC-WGS-cohort samples.
+	- With the provided demo/examples the trio data (The International Genome Sample Resource - IGSR only the final merged annotated SVs (called by LUMPY) of the proband can be obtained.
+The filtering pipeline has been tested and customized for NGC-WGS-cohort samples which were eventually called vby Manta & Canvas.

 #
 # Contact details